Luigi Musso

-During the 1958 French Grand Prix at Reims, Musso died whilst chasing Hawthorn, when his Ferrari 246 went airborne and critically injured him.
-He achieved one win, one fastest lap and seven podiums in Formula One, as well as three non-championship race victories.
+During the 1958 French Grand Prix at Reims, Musso died whilst chasing Hawthorn, when his Ferrari 246 went airborne and he was critically injured.
+He achieved one win, one fastest lap, and seven podiums in Formula One, as well as three non-championship race victories.

 Racing career

 Musso was born in Rome and began his racing career driving sports cars before making his début on the Formula One circuit on 17 January 1954, driving a Maserati.
 In 1954 he won the Coppa Acerbo, a non-championship Formula One race.
 At Zandvoort, in the 1955 Dutch Grand Prix, Musso placed third in a Maserati.
-At the end of the 1955 Formula 1 season he switched to Ferrari.
-He shared victory in the 1956 Argentine Grand Prix with Juan Manuel Fangio, however his season was cut short after a crash in a sports car race at Nürburgring.
+At the end of the 1955 Formula 1 season, he switched to Ferrari.
+He shared victory in the 1956 Argentine Grand Prix with Juan Manuel Fangio; however, his season was cut short after a crash in a sports car race at Nürburgring.

 Musso triumphed in a Ferrari 290 MM in the City of Buenos Aires sports car race on 20 January 1957.
 He was the third driver of the car.
 Stirling Moss finished second in a 'light powered' Maserati 300S.
-Moss made a last-ditch effort for his team at the end but came up short.
+Moss made a last-ditch effort for his team at the end, but came up short.
 A second Ferrari 290 MM, driven by Eugenio Castellotti, came in third.
 The Ferrari team gained eight points toward the 1957 World Sports Car Championship in the event.

 The same year he won the Grand Prix de la Marne.
-Although the Marne was also not part of the Drivers' Championship, Musso nevertheless finished third in the overall standings for the season.
+Although the Marne was not part of the Drivers' Championship, Musso still finished third in the overall standings for the season.
 With Olivier Gendebien he won the 1958 Targa Florio driving a Ferrari Testa Rossa.
-Later in the year he shared a 4-litre modified Formula One Ferrari 412 MI with Phil Hill and Mike Hawthorn in the 2nd Race of Two Worlds on the Monza banked oval.
-They finished 3rd overall in a car that gave way to the purpose-built American oval-track racing cars.
+Later in the year, he shared a 4-litre modified Formula One Ferrari 412 MI with Phil Hill and Mike Hawthorn in the second Race of Two Worlds on the Monza banked oval.
+They finished third overall in a car that gave way to the purpose-built American oval-track racing cars.